qnzhou/MshIO/README.md

 # MshIO

-MshIO is a header-only library written with modern C++.
+MshIO is a tiny library written with modern C++.
 It is created by Qingnan Zhou as a coding excercise.
 It supports reading and writing [MSH format] with both ASCII and binary encodings.

 ## Usage